-In Fig. 1 the strong changes of the dynamics in the presence of the end-constrains are evident even from a qualitative examination of the trajectories of the different selected variables.
+In Figure 1 the strong changes of the dynamics in the presence of the end-constrains are evident even from a qualitative examination of the trajectories of the different selected variables.
 In particular, as expected, the fluctuation amplitude of the end-to-end distance is inversely proportional to the intensity of the applied constrain and a similar, although less evident, trend is observed for the gyration radius.
-In contrast, in all cases, an increase in the mass-center displacement of the system is observed in the presence of external forces.
+In all cases, an increase in the mass-center displacement of the system is observed in the presence of external forces.
 Nevertheless, the system configurational mobility of the strained systems is lower or similar than that of the free one.

-Fig. 1 As in all the following figures, the black curve corresponds to the unperturbed model and colored curves to constrained ones: blue for K=1 kcal/mol A^2 , red for K=10 and violet for K=100.
+Figure 1.
+Trajectories of the end-to-end distance $D{ee}$ , the gyration radius $R{gr}$ , the mass-center displacement $D{mc}$ and the global displacement $R{q}$ .
+Only the first 10,000 steps, corresponding to 0.4 ns, are plotted. Å are used.
+As in all the following figures, the black curve corresponds to the unperturbed model and colored curves to constrained ones: blue for $K = 1 \text{ kcal/mol}\text{Å}^2$ , red for K = 10 and magenta for K = 100.